rmkatti/skymapper/README.rst

 catalog of low-redshift galaxies to calculate non-Gaussianity in the distribution of matter in the universe.
 Ultimately, these results will be used to estimate the so-called |fnL| parameter.
-An f_nL parameter greater than unity would suggest several fundamental fields drove inflation, while an f_nL parameter less than unity would be evidence that a single fundamental field drove inflation.
+|f_nL| > 1 would suggest that several fundamental fields drove inflation, while
+|f_nL| < 1 would be evidence that a single fundamental field drove inflation.
 Either result would be a major advancement in current understanding of the physical universe.

 * **Explore the origin and evolution of galaxies**

-| * **Discover and study planets around other stars, and explore whether they could
+|\ * **Discover and study planets around other stars, and explore whether they could
 harbor life**

 What is **skymapper**?